 In less than three years, Pat and his team of creative programmers, artists, and marketing wizards built DataSoft into one of the most successful software companies in the home computer industry.

 Employing around 50 people in 1983, 14 of which were in-house programmers.

 Pat wasn’t a programmer but a sales/marketing person with exceptional people skills, skills which lent to a lot of negotiation and thereby also acquiring licenses for their games from famous movies, as seen below, cartoons and TV shows.

 And from Tom Clancy’s bestseller book The Hunt for Red October.

 Pac-Man from DataSoft’s Premier Arcades series, another arcade license acquired by Pat, for the home computer market.

 Moon Shuttle DataSoft’s very first game released on a ROM cartridge, my version is on disk and cassette (something DataSoft did for a number of their releases), here for the Atari 8-bit family.

 Despite a successful business DataSoft never gained much critical approval, the company ceased to exist in the late eighties.
 Pat has since specialized himself in real-estate photography.

 Below, my DataSoft collection, still missing a few which I need to dig out of storage.
-Most of these boxes are very prone wear and to loose their integrity – Finding them in great condition can prove difficult.
+Most of these boxes are very prone to wear and to lose their integrity – Finding them in great condition can prove difficult.